-- 33. Daniel Shays was - a. one of the authors of the Federalist Papers. - b. the primary architect of the New Jersey Plan. - c. the primary architect of the Virginia Plan. - d. a former army captain who led a mob of farmers in a rebellion against the government of Massachusetts.
+32. Daniel Shays was

+- a. one of the authors of the Federalist Papers. - b. the primary architect of the New Jersey Plan. - c. the primary architect of the Virginia Plan. - d. a former army captain that led a mob of farmers in a rebellion against the Massachusetts government.